-As described in Note 13 to the consolidated financial statements, the Preferred Distribution Rate Reset Option of the Partnership's Series A preferred units is an embedded derivative that is bifurcated from the related host contract and recorded at fair value.
+As described in Note 13 to the consolidated financial statements, the Preferred Distribution Rate Reset Option of the Plains All American Pipeline L.P.
+(PAA) Series A preferred units is an embedded derivative that is bifurcated from the related host contract and recorded at fair value.
 The fair value, as of December 31, 2022, was \$189 million, and is recorded in other long-term liabilities and deferred credits.
 Management determines the fair value based on a Monte Carlo valuation model that estimates the fair value of the Series A preferred units with and without the Preferred Distribution Rate Reset Option.
-This model relies on assumptions for forecasts for the ten-year U.S. Treasury rate, the Partnership's common unit price, and default probabilities which impact timing estimates as to when the option will be exercised.
+This model relies on assumptions for forecasts for the ten-year U.S. Treasury rate, the PAA common unit price, and default probabilities which impact timing estimates as to when the option will be exercised.